 Once the paperwork is processed, your status does not matter a lot anymore, unless visa rules change.
 So you have to stay updated on the changes made in immigration laws. but for the rest, you can call yourself anything you want.

-But before you decide to move to a specific country you need to dive into the matter of visas requirements to see if you are allowed to enter the country of your choice and what visa requirements they have.
+But before you decide to move to a specific country you need to dive into the matter of visa requirements to see if you are allowed to enter the country of your choice and what visa requirements they have.

 Whether you need a visa or not, you need to know the rules for settling down in a country, you might need to register and get a tax number, or health care.